msamogh/msamogh/README.md

 # Namaskaara, I'm Amogh Mannekote! 🙏

 I'm a PhD student at the Department of Computer Science in University of Florida.
-My research lies at the intersection of **Dialogue** and **HCI**.
+My research lies at the intersection of **Dialogue Systems**, **Education,** and **HCI**.
 I also like to build and contribute to **open-source** software tools and libraries for ML engineers and researchers.

 - 🌱 I’m actively looking for Research Internship openings for Summer 2024.
 - 💬 Ask me about anything, I am happy to help.
 I am very much open to new research ideas and collaborations.